JirkaZelenka/Sreality/README.md

 # Sreality
 #### Web-scraping Project - costs of houses in the Czech Republic on the biggest real-estate web - "Sreality.cz"
-#### Approximately 12.000 items scraped every week and added to total - "data_prodej_byty_souhrn.xlsx"
+* Approximately 12.000 items scraped every week and added to total - "data_prodej_byty_souhrn.xlsx"
-#### PowerBI file with ten pages of vizualizations for 29.3.-9.8.2020 - "Vizuál 10stran.pbix"
+* PowerBI file with ten pages of vizualizations for 29.3.-9.8.2020 - "Vizualizace.pbix"
-#### Four notebooks: Scraper, Cleaning & Dropping, Visualizaton, and All in one.
+* Four notebooks: Scraper, Cleaning & Dropping, Visualizaton, and All in one.
 #### xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
-#### 12.3.- 22.4.2020 = First outputs, preparation of the automatized process.
+* 12.3.- 22.4.2020 = First outputs, preparation of the automatized process.
-#### 24.-26.4.
+* 24.-26.4.
 Visualizations in PowerBI
-#### 27.-28.4.
+* 27.-28.4.
 Creating representative .ipynb files with comments
-#### TO be Done: Many things, mentioned in the files (full automatization, reporting, historical prices via Insidero?)
+* TO be Done: Many things, mentioned in the files (full automatization, reporting, historical prices via Insidero?, checks, better time estimates, GPS smoothing, better way to handle extreme values, ...)